• Skip to main content

 • Heat up your waffle maker and have some coconut oil or nonstick spray ready.

 • Add all the dry ingredients to a bowl and whisk to combine.
-Whip up the egg whites in a separate bowl, to soft peaks.
+Whip up the egg whites in a separate bowl using a hand mixer, to soft peaks.

 • In another bowl, add in the egg yolks, heavy cream, butter, vanilla and swerve and mix.
 Mix in the egg whites, then the dry ingredients, just until combined.